- About Us

 - Get Involved

 Bryan joined CitySquash in 2007.
 As Director of Squash, Bryan manages squash practices and oversees the squash development of CitySquash’s team members, leading a fitness program, guiding technical instruction and coaching at tournaments.
-He competed on the world professional squash circuit and was ranked as high as #2 in the country and #16 in the world.
+He competed on the world professional squash circuit and was ranked as high as #2 in the U.K. and #16 in the world.
 He was a founding member of the ISPA (International Squash Players Association), now the PSA.
 Bryan represented England in the Home Countries Team Championships, the European Team Championships and Great Britain in the Team and Individual World Championships.
-As a coach, Bryan has been the English boys squads Assistant National Coach, Head Squash Professional at the Squash Club at CHASS in Philadelphia and Head Squash Professional at the Heights Casino in Brooklyn Heights.
+As a coach, Bryan has been the English boys’ squads Assistant National Coach, Head Squash Professional at the Squash Club at CHASS in Philadelphia and Head Squash Professional at the Heights Casino in Brooklyn Heights.
 He was also the director of the USA Junior National squads.
 Bryan has one son, John, and lives in the Bronx.

 Chris joined the CitySquash staff in 2015.
 He manages practices and focuses on the development of the Bronx team members.
 Chris is an alumnus of CitySquash, having joined the program in 2004.
 After graduating from the Canterbury School, Chris attended St. Lawrence University, where he was a two-sport athlete, and captain of the varsity squash and baseball teams.
 Chris brings with him valuable coaching experience, having previously spent time at Westchester Squash Club and Racquet Up Detroit in addition to founding a youth squash program in Canton, New York.
 Chris has one brother who is also a CitySquash team member and a student at St. Lawrence University.
 He currently lives in the Bronx.